Words related to ex-

 The spelling with a- is unusual but early and also is found in Provençal and Italian.
-In English it has been supplanted in senses of "repair; cure" by its shortened offspring mend (v.).
-Meaning "to add to legislation" (ostensibly to correct or improve it) is recorded from 1777.
+In English, the word has been supplanted in senses of "repair; cure" by its shortened offspring mend (v.).
+The meaning "to add to legislation" (ostensibly to correct or improve it) is recorded from 1777.
 Related: Amended; amending.

 Procopius' 6c.
 Anecdota, unpublished memoirs of Emperor Justinian full of court gossip, gave the word a sense of "revelation of secrets," which decayed in English to "brief, amusing story" (1761).

 c.
 1300, astonien, "to stun, strike senseless," from Old French estoner "to stun, daze, deafen, astound," from Vulgar Latin *extonare, from Latin ex "out" (see ex-) + tonare "to thunder" (see thunder (n.)); so, literally "to leave someone thunderstruck."
 The modern form (influenced by English verbs in -ish, such as distinguish, diminish) is attested from 1520s.
 The meaning "amaze, shock with wonder" is from 1610s.

 No wonder is thogh that she were astoned [Chaucer, "Clerk's Tale"]